audichuang/ticktick-mcp/README-REMOTE.md

 ### Multiple Users

-To support multiple users, you can:
+The current OAuth implementation uses a single username/password.
+To support multiple users:
-1. Run multiple containers on different ports
+1. Run multiple containers on different ports with different OAuth credentials
-2. Use different passwords for each user
+2. Create separate Cloudflare Tunnel routes for each instance
-3. Create separate Cloudflare Tunnel routes
+3. Future enhancement: Implement a proper user database for multi-user support

 ## Support